-PSY 498 Undergraduate Research (4)
+PSY 498 Undergraduate Inferential Research (4)

 Prerequisite: Minimum Grade of 'C' in ENG 101, and PSY 111.
-Minimum grade of 'B' in PSY 213, 290 and 413.
+Minimum grade of 'B' in PSY 213, and 290.

-Original research under the supervision and approval of research advisor.
+Original inferential research under the supervision and approval of research advisor.
+Offered: Fall and Spring Semester.

-PSY 499 Fieldwork Experience (4)
+PSY 299/499 Fieldwork Experience (4)

-Prerequisite: Minimum Grade of 'C' in ENG 101, PSY 111, 213, 290, 291 and at least one 300-level PSY course.
+Prerequisite: PSY 299: Completion or concurrent enrollment in all classes needed to fulfill the AA in Addiction Students.
+PSY 499: Minimum grade of "C" in ENG 101, PSY 111, PSY 213, PSY 290, PSY 291 and at least one 300-level PSY course.
+Cross-listed with PSY 299

-Field experience in an approved agency or organization.
-Such work must be approved and supervised by a psychology faculty member.
+Field experience in an approved agency or organization with a focus area consistent with students' academic level and focus.
+The experience will be approved and supervised by a psychology faculty member.
+Offered on demand during Fall and Spring Semester.